 Beautiful house listings and before-and-after pictures do really well on Instagram.
 Let’s look at some examples…

-Our favorite Instagram posts come from a couple of Carrot members — Krista and Aaron Farr from Spokane.
+Here are some great Instagram post examples from Krista and Aaron Farr from Spokane.
 So that’s where these examples come from.

 How Often To Post

 Hootsuite recommends posting 3-5 times per week on Instagram.